rgroves/simple-rss-reader/README.md

   - Depending on how refreshing should work, may need to do something special if one users refresh of a feed should not affect another user with tha feed.
 - Articles will be many-to-one with a Feed, and will have a many-to-many relations ship with Users for keeping track of who read the articles.
 - When a feed is first introduced something should fetch the feed data and populate articles - will need to decide if this will be done inline or as a separate process
-- Created the Feed model, serializer, view, and exposed feeds/add endpoint.
+- Created the Feed model, serializer, view, and exposed the feeds/add endpoint.
+- Created the list view for the feeds endpoint.

-- Need tests for feeds/add
+- Moved additional tests to TODO list for now.
+  Want to work on fetching the rss and dealing with it.

 ---